SMADC reissues proposal for processing facility

 “It’s so cost-intensive to actually build a slaughterhouse,” Watson-Hampton said.
 “When the slaughterhouse was involved, and that was such a heavy lift, everything else was pushed to the side.
 So now the slaughterhouse is off the table. … Thank God for the Amish.”

-The center would also a central location to rent farm equipment, such as the commission’s popular portable meat freezers, which livestock producers use to transport meat from processers across the region.
+The center would also be a central location to rent farm equipment, such as the commission’s popular portable meat freezers, which livestock producers use to transport meat from processors across the region.

-The commission is also offering an additional $800,000 in the form of a low-interest loan to a business that would run the processing facilities, Watson-Hampton said.
+The commission is offering an additional $800,000 in the form of a low-interest loan to a business that would run the processing facilities, Watson-Hampton said.
+Four parties experienced in the meat industry have expressed interest, she said.

 The commission hopes to have a formal invitation for bids out to each county by Aug.
-31, she said.
-The bid would be open for 45 days.
+31. The bid would be open for 45 days.

 “No matter where the facility lands, this is for the region.
 This is for all five counties,” Watson-Hampton said.
 “It’s going to be a rising tide that lifts all boats.”